Military life often comes with financial surprises, especially if your service member is ill or injured.

-When the Semper Fi Fund, which with works wounded and ill Marines, started it was to largely assist seriously injured and ill Marines and their families from the hospital forward.
-Now the founders have added America's Fund to help members of the other services while giving a fresh focus across both organizations on assisting with transitions and caregiver concerns.
+When the Semper Fi Fund first started it was to largely assist seriously injured and ill Marines and their families from the hospital forward.
+In 2012 the founders expanded to help members of the other services while giving a fresh focus across both organizations on assisting with transitions and caregiver concerns.

 "Our caregivers are 24/7 and they're tired, they've been doing this for sometimes as long as 10 years," Lethin said.
 "And we're recognizing if they're going to keep going they are going to need some support and resources."